AlfaBetaBeta/Football-Network-Analysis/README.md

 ![node_colour_size](/img/encodings/node_colour_size.png)

-As an illustrative example, the graph below shows season 2013-2014 of the Spanish League (Liga), where it can be corroborated with ease that the champion did not lose a single match at home.
+As an illustrative example, the graph below shows season 2013-2014 of the Spanish League (node size encoding points), where it can be corroborated with ease that the champion did not lose a single match at home.

 ![example](/img/encodings/example.png)